Aarononomous/MCR/README.md

 1. From a subgraph, need to pass along the labels and positions associated with the nodes
     - if the subgraph has edges w/o nodes, still need the labels and locations of the induced nodes
+    - I think this is done for us, I just need to show it

 1. When ordering obstacles by property x in some algorithm, can we color them all to show the order?